lachlan-00/ampache-scripts/README.md

 # ampache-scripts
 GPLv3 <http://www.gnu.org/licenses/>

-There are three scripts in the project with separate uses:
+There are now five scripts in the project with separate uses:
- * mysql-connection.py
-     Insert data from Last.fm into your ampache database

  * get_files_from_mysql.py
-     Query ampache database for top rated songs and copy to desired path
+     Query ampache database for top rated songs and copy to desired path.

+ * get_images_for_ampache.py
+     This script will examine a path for art (currently only 'folder.jpg') If it matches the art it will try to insert it into the database.

+ * get_playlist_from_mysql.py
+     This script will query your ampache database and create output m3u playlists for use in other programs like rhythmbox.

  * merge-with-rhythmbox.py
      Insert play totals and ratings into rhythmbox using Ampache queries as a master source.

+ * mysql-connection.py
+     Insert data from Last.fm into your ampache database.

 REQUIREMENTS
 ------------